HEPA Filtration

 What is HEPA Filtration?

 To start with the basics, HEPA filter meaning refers to a mechanical air filter that works by forcing air through a fine mesh that traps harmful particles such as pollen, pet dander, dust mites, and tobacco smoke.
-HEPA stands for High-Efficiency Particulate Air, and these filters must meet strict standards of efficiency set by agencies like the U.S. Department of Energy.
+HEPA refers to High-Efficiency Particulate Air and such filters are regulated to high standards of efficacy by authorities and agencies such as the U.S. Department of Energy.

 How Do HEPA Filters Work?